gramps-project/gramps-web-docs/docs/index.md

 ## Fully internationalized

-Switch the language of the interface between any of 40 languages
+Switch the language of the interface between any of 40 languages translated by the Gramps community.

 <div style="clear:both;"></div>